Grain Bin Explosion Lawyer

 - Was the grain bin properly ventilated?

-- Did the owner and workers follow proper loading procedures?
+- Did the owner and farm workers follow proper loading procedures?

-- Were there established and implemented safety procedures to minimize the potential of an explosion?
+- Were there safety equipment on hand and implemented safety procedures to minimize the potential of an explosion?

 - Were all workers trained properly on how to avoid a grain bin explosion?

-- Was the grain been designed or manufactured with a defect?
+- Was the grain bin or silo designed or manufactured with a defect?

-- Were there any violations of federal standards on managing and using grain bins?
+- Were there any violations of federal standards on managing and using farm equipment and silos?